youweiliang/drugchat/scalable_data_format.md

-The data format that stores data in json files is not scalable.
-We recommend storing data in the following format to avoid data duplication and make the training scalable with large data.
+Previously we used json data format in this codebase, but we found the json data format is not scalable, resulting in data duplication.
+Therefore, we have changed to store data in the following parquet format to make the training scalable with large data.
 This effectively avoids OOM when the data is very large (e.g., millions of entries).

 Specifically, a data directory should contains the following 4 files (which are compressed pandas DataFrame files).
 The compound_idx, question_idx, and label in "QA.parquet" can be looked up in the remaining 3 files.
 They can be read by `pandas.read_parquet` in python.